Click thumbnails for hi-res downloads

 9. How did you fall into animation?

-I started computer modeling after college while working for General Electric and NASA, creating and analyzing computer animations of airflow.
-I was also a grad student at NYIT computer graphics lab (which some would argue was the birthplace of Pixar), then I studied film at Harvard, and finally I became quite proficient while a student at the Gnomon School of Visual Effects in Hollywood.
+That’s a long story.
+I started computer modeling after college while working for General Electric and NASA, creating and analyzing computer animations of airflow through a jet engine.
+I was subsequently a grad student at NYIT computer graphics lab (which some would argue was the birthplace of Pixar), then I studied film at Harvard, and finally I became quite proficient while a student at the Gnomon School of Visual Effects in Hollywood.
 It all gave me a unique, well rounded basis.

 10. What sparked your idea for The Flying Moose?

 I wanted a story that would subliminally teach children how to invent.
-That to succeed in anything, you must overcome adversity, overcome people trying to stop you.
+Teaching that to succeed in anything, you must overcome adversity, overcome people trying to stop you.
 In The Flying Moose, a moose inventor must overcome the banker bear, who is trying to stop him.

 11. What are some of the challenges you’ve faced bringing your projects to fruition?